xuantiep/xdeb-org/content/post/run-your-own-mail-server-with-postfix-dovecot.md

 ~~~~

 ### Removing headers on outgoing mail for security reasons

-With smtp_header_checks you can manipulate the headers of outgoing mail.
+With smtp_header_checks you can manipulate the headers of mail sent from the server by users.
 I use it to remove some headers for security reasons.

-I remove X-Originating-IP, the IP address of the users computer that is sending the mail, no reason to publicise that.
-I also remove information about the mail client and the received header.
+I remove X-Originating-IP, information about the mail client and the received header.
+This way the e-mail will appear to originate from the mail server itself and not reveal unnecessary information about the sending device/user.

 ~~~~
 # /etc/postfix/smtp_header_checks